 This month’s piece will explore the importance of fasting in both traditions and its correlation to spiritual progress.
-Part 1 explores Fasting in Islam while Part 2 discusses Fasting in Hinduism.
+Part 1 explores Fasting in Islam, Part 2 discusses Fasting in Hinduism.

 Part 1: Fasting in Islam